 Indoor air quality

-In Britain and Western Europe we spend an average of 80 to 90 per cent of our time indoors.
+In Britain and Western Europe, we spend an average of 80% to 90% of our time indoors.
 The indoor environment can influence building occupants’ health, comfort and productivity.

 Comfort is defined as satisfaction with the environment.
 Health and comfort in the built environment is a multi-disciplinary issue.
 It involves specialists with expertise on:

 - air quality and

 - environmental monitoring and control.

 Every year in the UK thousands of work days are lost through sickness absence.
 Several studies have shown that many building owners and users are not satisfied with the comfort of their workstations.
 Some building health problems, such as sick building syndrome (SBS) and allergic reactions to the indoor environment, result in:

 - absence from work.